-Visit www.MyPortfolio.com and get started by choosing from a selection of layouts optimized to showcase your creative work.
-Your layout is the foundation to building your Portfolio, so choose one as a starting point, but note that you can switch to a different layout at any time.
+Visit www.MyPortfolio.com and get started by choosing from a selection of Themes optimized to showcase your creative work.
+Your Theme is the foundation to building your Portfolio, so choose one as a starting point, but note that you can switch to a different Theme at any time.

-Step 2: Add Projects to Showcase Your Best Work
+Step 2: Add Media to Showcase Your Best Work

-Before you begin uploading projects, take a step back and curate your best work.
+Before you begin uploading your work, take a step back and curate.
 Your portfolio is only as good as your worst image.
 Remember, this is your portfolio website, not your external hard drive, so make sure that only the best of the best gets uploaded publicly.

 Set a high bar by showcasing the type of work you want to do in the future.
-If you're a graphic designer, but you used to be a photographer, limit the amount of photography you show, since you're looking for design offers.
+If you're now a graphic designer, but you used to be a photographer, limit the amount of photography you show, since you're looking for design offers.
 Always remember, a few greats projects is better than a ton of decent ones.
 It's not about quantity.
-Often, seeing one bad project can outdo all the good work.
+Often, seeing one bad project can negate all the good projects viewed.

 - Use eye-catching images, and lead with a powerful, overview image of the work.
 Present the whole piece first, followed by more detailed shots.

 - Select more than five images, but don't be exhaustive.
-Show the highlights of the project without going overboard.
+Show the highlights of the work without going overboard.

 - Share the backstory: insight into the creative process gives context of the work and creates a memorable story about the work.

-- For examples of how exceptional projects are structured and presented, visit Behance.net and click into a few featured projects.
+- For examples of how exceptional showcased work are structured and presented, visit Behance.net and click into a few featured projects.

-Depending on the number of projects in your portfolio, consider creating multiple galleries.
-Create a second gallery to showcase work you've done in a different field - like Graphic Design vs. Illustration - or perhaps distinguish in another way - like Client Work vs. Personal Work - by creating two or more galleries.
+Depending on the number of pages in your Portfolio, consider creating multiple Galleries.
+Create a second Gallery to showcase work you've done in a different field - like Graphic Design vs. Illustration - or perhaps distinguish in another way - like Client Work vs. Personal Work - by creating two or more Galleries.

 Step 4: Design your Site

-Now that you have the backbone of your site done - a layout, and a beautiful, curated set of projects - it's time to adjust the design of your site to create the look and feel you're going for.
-All of your site elements are adjustable via the Editing Remote (accessible via the Pencil Icon in the main left hand column).
+Now that you have the backbone of your site done - a Theme, and a beautiful, curated set of Pages - it's time to adjust the design of your site to create the look and feel you're going for.
+All of your site elements are adjustable via the floating Remote (accessible on all Pages, default is on the right side).
 As you approach your design, remember a few important tips.

 Don’t let the site design upstage your work: Keep your portfolio design simple, and let your work take center stage.Your work should be the focal point, not the design of your site.
 Don’t clutter it up with pointless design elements.